Mudaserb365/ssl/trust-store-manager-package/examples/integrated/README.md

-# Integrated Trust Store Manager
+# Integrated MRP (Managed Root Program)

-This example demonstrates how to create a unified, standalone executable that integrates the trust path validator as a subcommand within the Trust Store Manager application.
+This example demonstrates how to create a unified, standalone executable that integrates the trust path validator as a subcommand within the MRP application.

 ## Architecture

-The integrated Trust Store Manager is built with a modular architecture:
+The integrated MRP is built with a modular architecture:

 ```
-cmd/trust-store-manager/    # Main application entry point
+cmd/mrp/                   # Main application entry point
 pkg/
   ├── cmd/                  # Command-line interface
   │    ├── root.go          # Root command and shared flags